AGR Program Overview

 - maintaining 18:1 or 30:2 classroom ratios and providing professional development on small group instruction.

 The AGR program requires a participating school to create performance objectives, including reducing the achievement gap between low−income students in that school and students in the same grade and subject statewide.

 The AGR program requires school board review of implementation and progress toward achieving performance objectives in each participating school at the end of every semester.

 The AGR program is funded by a sum certain amount as authorized under Wis.
 Stat. § 20.255(2)(cu).
 The amount appropriated in the 2015-17 Wisconsin State Budget is $109,184,500 (less $125,000).
 The amount is prorated among all low−income pupils in participating grades.
 When aid payments are calculated, both the SAGE and AGR programs, will be drawn from the same statewide appropriation at the same time.
 This means that both programs will result in the same per pupil allocation.

 The Student Achievement Guarantee in Education (SAGE) program was established in the 1996-97 school year to improve student achievement through the implementation of four specific school-improvement strategies (see below).
-Wisconsin's 325 SAGE schools are in the last years of five-year contracts designed to promote academic achievement through lower class sizes in the primary grades.
-Schools receive state aid up to $2,250 for each eligible low-income K-3 child.
+SAGE schools are in the last years of five-year contracts designed to promote academic achievement through lower class sizes in the primary grades.
+Participating schools receive state aid for each eligible low-income K-3 child.